sayak119/Priv-chrome-extension/README.md

 * Go to `Settings` in Google Chrome.
 This can be found in the right hand corner where there are 3 vertical dots.
 * Select `Extensions` from left hand pane.
 * Click on `Load unpacked` and select the folder `Priv-extension`.

+## How we built it
+For the chrome extension, we found out all the `<a>` tags when the user clicks **Find Link**.
+Then we searched for terms like `terms, conditions, privacy, legal, policy` etc, and try to find the most apprpriate link.
+When a user clicks on it, they will get a new page of the Privacy Policy.
+Where they can summarize the data or visit other links accordingly.